SunsetFi/suntime-js/packages/core/README.md

 - Functions returned by the script will be converted to the runtime native functions, which invoke the script function when executed.
   Note: These will be ran-to-completion without using the original generator
-- Objects returned by the script will be converted to runtime native objects, with getters / setters that invoke the script code when called.
+- Objects returned by the script will be converted to runtime native objects, which use Proxies to synchronize between themselves and the runtime object.
-  Note: These will be ran-to-completion without using the original generator.
+  **Mutations to this object will be reflected in the runtime**
 - Arrays are copied over to the native array type.
-  **Mutations to the returned array will not mutate the script array**
+  **Currently, mutations to the returned array will not mutate the script array**
 - All primitive types are converted to their runtime native primitive.

 ## Realms